aevyrie/bevy_mod_picking/README.md

 .add_plugin(PickingPlugin)
 ```

-### Marking Entities for Picking
+## Marking Entities for Picking

 For simple use cases, you will probably be using the mouse to pick items in a 3d scene.
-You will can mark your camera with a default PickSource component:
+You can mark your camera with a default PickSource component:

 ```rust
 .with(PickSource::default())